Confluence in. Branded website out.

 This gives you control over the public page, but creates two versions of the same content and increases the chance of stale documentation.

-Keep Confluence as the place your team writes, but publish selected pages as clean public website pages for external readers.
+Keep Confluence as the place your team writes, then publish selected pages as a branded, searchable website for external readers.

 How Satori Cloud helps